Coastal Trail construction through November 2014

-Public access to Glass Beach will be closed from August 18, 2014 until November 30, 2014.
+Public access to Glass Beach will be restricted from August 18, 2014 until November 30, 2014.
+The primary access is closed due to construction, but limited access is available on weekends only along a flagged alternate trail.
+Follow signs from the main Glass Beach access.
 The City of Fort Bragg is building a 93-acre park on a piece of the vacant industrial parcel south of Glass Beach, thereby opening up 3.5 miles of Fort Bragg coastline for walking.
 Key improvements include: 4.5 miles of new trails connecting Noyo Bridge with Pudding Creek Trestle; 2 new parking lots with welcome plazas and bathrooms.
 Other beaches to check out during the closure: Hare Creek Beach, Pudding Creek Beach, and most of MacKerricher SP.
-For more info about the closure, here is an update on the beach closure and the new park from the City of Fort Bragg.
+For more info about Glass Beach, see this update on the beach closure and the new park from the City of Fort Bragg.

 Summer Escape: Swimming, Mountain Biking, Kayaking, Hiking, Historic Walks, and More

 If you’re from Sacramento, Chico, Redding, the Bay Area or even Napa, where summer heat soars into the triple digits, then Fort Bragg is the place to cool off — and to find cool things to do.
 Check out the Explore section of our site for all kinds of fun things to do when you visit!